aseigneurin/aseigneurin.github.io/_posts/2017-03-14-incrementally-loaded-parquet-files.md

 ...
 ```

-As a reminder, Parquet files are partitionned.
+As a reminder, Parquet files are partitioned.
 When we say "Parquet file", we are actually referring to multiple physical files, each of them being a partition.

-This directory structure makes it easy to add new data every day but it only works well when you make time-based analysis.
-If you want to analyse the data accross the whole period of time, this structure does not suit.
+This directory structure makes it easy to add new data every day, but it only works well when you make time-based analysis.
+If you want to analyze the data across the whole period of time, this structure is not suitable.
 Using Spark, for instance, you would have to open each Parquet file and *union* them all together.
 Not only is this impractical, but this would also result in bad performance.

 # Incrementally loaded Parquet file